aanis434/todo/README.md

 # Todo

-	Todo app build with Django-Rest-Framework and React JS.
+	Todo is a todo list app which build with Django-Rest-Framework and React JS.

-## This project was developed with:
+#### Following Stacks are being used for development of todo:

     Python => 3.8
 	Django => 3.0.6